California judge who's charged with murder texted court staff that he shot his wife, prosecutors say – KION546

 A court filing from prosecutors says Orange County Superior Court Judge Jeffrey Ferguson texted: “I just lost it.
 I just shot my wife.
 I won’t be in tomorrow.
 I will be in custody.
 I’m so sorry.”

-Prosecutors also say that 47 weapons and more than 26,000 rounds of ammunition were recovered during a search of his home.
-A rifle registered in his name is not accounted for, according to a statement from the district attorney’s office.
+Prosecutors also say that 47 weapons and more than 26,000 rounds of ammunition were recovered during a search of his home, including the pistol used in the shooting.
+Authorities said the weapons were legally owned.
+A rifle registered in his name is not accounted for, according to the district attorney’s office.

 The shooting happened after Ferguson and his wife, Sheryl Ferguson, were arguing at a restaurant on Aug.
 3, prosecutors said in their court filing.
 They continued arguing after returning to their home in the upscale neighborhood of Anaheim Hills.
 The court document says the wife said something to the effect of “why don’t you point a real gun at me?” and he pulled a pistol from his ankle holster and shot her in the chest.

+Jeffrey Ferguson also called 911 to vaguely report the shooting.
+When asked if he shot his wife, he said he didn’t want to talk about it at that time and she needed paramedics.

+When officers arrived, Ferguson smelled of alcohol and told them, “Oh man I can’t believe I did this,” according to the document.

 Ferguson, 72, was arrested last week.
-He was released a day later on $1 million bail.
+He was released a day later on $1 million bail and set to be arraigned on Sept.
+1.

-Prosecutors want Ferguson to surrender his passport and wear an ankle monitor.
+On Friday, prosecutors charged Ferguson with murder with weapons-related enhancements.
+They want him to surrender his passport, wear an ankle monitor and possess no alcohol or firearms.

 Ferguson’s attorneys, Paul Meyer and John Barnett, issued a brief statement and declined to answer questions.
 “This is a tragedy for the entire Ferguson family.
 It was an accident and nothing more,” they said.